megan201296/academic-kickstart/content/publication/diverseit.md

 +++
-title = "[PODCAST] DiverseIT: Why Are You Telling Us What We Should And Should Not Call Ourselves?" date = 2018-07-09T00:00:00 draft = false
+title = "DiverseIT: Why Are You Telling Us What We Should And Should Not Call Ourselves?" date = 2018-07-09T00:00:00 draft = false